 Yvette Lu is an actor, filmmaker, and family physician in Vancouver, BC.
 As an actor, she has appeared on various televisions shows including FOX's Gracepoint, BBC America's Intruders, and TLC's Untold Stories of the ER.
 As well, her films have screened on television and in film festivals across North America, including at the Vancouver Asian Film Festival, the Route 66 Film Festival (Illinois), and on Shaw Multicultural Channel.
 She has also played lead roles in productions with the Vancouver Asian Canadian Theatre and Carousel Summer Shakespeare Theatre.

-Dr. Lu is a graduate of the UBC Faculty of Medicine and the Greater Vancouver Family Practice program, where she served as one of the chief residents and was awarded a College of Family Physicians Resident Leadership award for her work.
+Dr. Lu is a graduate of the University of British Columbia (UBC) Faculty of Medicine and the Greater Vancouver Family Practice program, where she served as one of the chief residents and was awarded a College of Family Physicians Resident Leadership award for her work.
 She works regularly with the College of Family Physicians to review educational content for family doctors and has been a speaker for the UBC Undergraduate Medical Program.
 She is a frequent medical expert on CityTV's Breakfast Television, and has also appeared on The Weather Network, CBC, and CBC News Now.

-Yvette is passionate about creating artistic projects that illuminate the human experience.
-She has a particular interest in projects related to health and wellness, and has written a research-based play about chronic illness called "Stories from the Closet".
+Yvette is passionate about creating artistic projects that illuminate the human experience and has a particular interest in projects related to health and wellness.
+She is the host of "House Call with Dr. Yvette Lu," a show about caregivers, and has written a research-based play about chronic illness called "Stories from the Closet."
 Her unique perspective as both doctor and artist imbues her work with depth, integrity, and compassion.